Sara Blakely

 Sara Treleaven Blakely (born February 27, 1971) is an American businesswoman and philanthropist.
-She is the founder of Spanx, an American intimate apparel company with pants and leggings, founded in Atlanta, Georgia.
+She founded Spanx, an intimate apparel company with pants and leggings, in Atlanta, Georgia.
 In 2012, Blakely was named in Time magazine's "Time 100" annual list of the 100 most influential people in the world.
 In 2014, she was listed as the 93rd most powerful woman in the world by Forbes.